-XOLAIR Access Solutions can help you as you submit the required PA forms and documentation.
-If the PA is not granted, XOLAIR Access Solutions can work with you to determine next steps.
-Tips like this can be found in Forms and Documents.
+If your patient’s request for a PA is not granted, your Respiratory Field Reimbursement Manager (FRM) or XOLAIR Access Solutions Specialist can work with you to determine your next steps.
+You can find more tips like this in Forms and Documents.

 XOLAIR Starter Program